jack-williams1/otago_seismicity_rate_modelling/nshm_inversion/solvis/ReadMe.md

 ## DEPENDENCIES ##

-### nz nshm dependencies

 From the GNS Science NSHM project:

- - [solvis](https://github.com/GNS-Science/solvis/): library for geospatial analysis of the OpenSHA inversion solutions from the NZ NSHM 2022.
+ - [solvis](https://github.com/GNS-Science/solvis/) library for geospatial analysis of the OpenSHA inversion solutions from the NZ NSHM 2022.
- - [nzshm-model](https://github.com/GNS-Science/nzshm-model) containiing meta data about ther NSHM model logic tree branches.
+ - [nzshm-model](https://github.com/GNS-Science/nzshm-model) containing meta data about ther NSHM model logic tree branches.

 All project dependencies are listed in the file [pyproject.toml](pyproject.toml)

 ### Included in this folder:

- - (nshm_logictreebranch_lookuptable.txt): Lookup table for parameters that each inversion fault model logic tree branch explores.
+ - [nshm_logictreebranch_lookuptable.txt](nshm_logictreebranch_lookuptable.txt): Lookup table for parameters that each inversion fault model logic tree branch explores.
 NB this information is also available in the nzshm-model package.

  - scripts/...: Folder containing python scripts for analysing the IFM results